 Another great advantage of budgeting is the financial confidence it builds in a person.

-You can achieve this feeling through consistent budgeting, which sets you to an ever higher goal-the path towards financial stability.
+You can achieve this feeling through consistent budgeting, which sets you on an ever higher goal-the path toward financial stability.

 Budgeting helps save, meaning you’ll have an extra amount of money at the end of each month!